 United States Constitutional Rights and Protections as the First Amendment of the Bill of Rights clearly states and as the Religious Land Use and Institutionalized Persons Act of 2000 outlines these rights and protections in detail, even if one is NOT of American Native Heritage.
 A person does not need to be Native American to register for membership.
 OMS is a Native American Church in the sense that we practice and build upon Indigenous traditions, and it is an authorized and registered branch of Oklevueha Native American Church.

-OMS / ONAC Members may possess and utilize healing and empowering sacraments such as Cannabis, Peyote, San Pedro, Ayahuasca, Acacia, Psilocybe Mushrooms, Kambo, Iboga, etc..
-In addition, members may produce sacraments for their own religious use but NOT for distributing to others.
+OMS members may possess and utilize healing and empowering sacraments such as Cannabis, Peyote, San Pedro, Ayahuasca, Acacia, Psilocybe Mushrooms, Kambo, Iboga, etc..
+In addition, members may produce sacraments for their own responsible religious use but NOT for distributing to others.

-An “Oklevueha Native American Church of OMS Membership Card” serves to protect the religious freedom which Native Americans and in fact all Americans have to practice the traditional and biblical traditions of healing, Chirothesia, “Laying on of Hands” and other spirit and energy based practices common to Indigenous peoples since the dawn of human civilization.
+An OMS Membership serves assist with the religious freedom which all Americans have to practice the traditional and biblical traditions of healing, and other spirit and energy based practices common to people since the dawn of human civilization.
 With this in mind, three United States Higher Courts’ unanimous decisions (the Federal 10th Circuit Court of Appeals, State of Utah Supreme Court and the United States Supreme Court) express very clearly and concisely that:

-An “Oklevueha Native American Church Membership of OMS Card” serves to protect the possession and utilization of sacraments which the federal government and a majority of state governments still are unaware of the unique constitutional rights of the Oklevueha Native American Church.
+An OMS membership serves to assist with the religious possession and utilization of sacraments which the federal government and a majority of state governments still are unaware of the unique constitutional rights of the Oratory of Mystical Sacraments.
 With this in mind, three United States Higher Courts’ unanimous decisions (the Federal 10th Circuit Court of Appeals, State of Utah Supreme Court and the United States Supreme Court) express very clearly and concisely that:

 Any and all government agencies of the United States have no legal authority to influence any church with its ideology (by-laws) or limit the participation in a church’s religious practices based on race (American Native) or political affiliation (Federally Recognized Tribes);